fofr/paulhayes.photography/source/_posts/fox.md

   - summer
 ---

-The evening light was perfect — we couldn’t have asked for anything better.
-Lying down in the grass, I angled the camera upwards to capture the warm orange fur of a fox with a glowing outline.
+The evening light at the British Wildlife Centre was perfect, I couldn’t have asked for anything better.
+Lying down in the grass, I angled the camera upwards to capture the warm orange fur of the fox which formed a glowing halo.